-Jennifer Kennedy Park’s practice focuses on white-collar defense, enforcement actions and complex civil litigation.
+Jennifer Kennedy Park’s practice focuses on white-collar defense, enforcement actions, crisis management, and complex disputes.

 Jennifer joined the firm in 2003 and became a partner in 2012.